TUTTO'S SUSTAINABILITY CONCEPT

 Challenge: wasting resources in logistics

-The logistics department of a medium-sized furniture retailer produces around 160 tonnes of wood waste every year, mostly disposable pallets.
-These are usually disposed of - either incinerated or downcycled into inferior products such as chipboard.
-Both contribute to the waste of resources and environmental pollution. tutto is committed to a consistent recycling strategy in which waste is seen as a valuable resource that requires more creative solutions than the conventional take-make-waste system.
+The logistics department of a medium-sized furniture retailer generates approximately 160 tonnes of wood waste annually, primarily from disposable pallets.
+This waste is typically disposed of—either incinerated or downcycled into lower-grade products such as chipboard.
+Both options contribute to the waste of resources and environmental pollution. tutto is committed to a consistent recycling strategy in which waste is viewed as a valuable resource that demands more innovative solutions than the conventional take-make-waste model.

 Incineration